Cafeteria Plan: An insurance plan that provides the option of selecting a combination of health care and insurance benefits.

 Creative Services: A division of the ODCTE that designs and produces computer-generated and hand-illustrated art for printed products, visual presentations, Web pages, CDs, trade show booths and videos produced by ODCTE.

-Credential: Credential that a CTE student may seek by satisfying additional requirements after completing a CTE course or career major (i.e. experience and/or higher education prerequisites).
+Credential: Credential that a CTE student may seek by satisfying additional requirements after completing a CTE course or career major/program (i.e. experience and/or higher education prerequisites).

 Credit: Quantitative measurement assigned to a course and awarded upon successful completion of the course.
 Students demonstrating competency in a curriculum subject shall receive credit.
 Credit can also be given for the successful completion of a Carnegie Unit.
 Oklahoma State Board of Education Accreditation Standards 210:35-25-2, paragraph (3).